jvitku/environments/README.md

 Purpose of this repository
 -----------------------

 This project holds environments and test cases for the HANNS.
+There should be:

-There should be both discrete (e.g. gridWorld) and continuous (Vivae) environments.
+* both discrete (e.g. `gridworld`) and continuous (`Vivae`) environments.
+* corresponding discrete and continuous definitions of actions and states (`statesactions` project).

 Technical notes